Stewart Binns: Sport

 Binns has also produced a number of sporting programmes and projects.
 He launched the successful and still-running Trans World Sport in 1987.
 In 1993 he launched, and was the first Executive Producer of, FIFA Futbol Mundial one of the longest running football-based magazine shows still on the air.

 Next he instituted the Olympic Games Camera of Record in 1994 – with a single camera crew and access to all areas, Binns captured the magic and atmosphere of the Games in a personal, behind-the-scenes style at each Games, from Lillehammer (1994) to Athens (2004).
 Throughout the 1990s Binns produced a number of other Olympic documentaries, including "Olympic Century" (1994), the IOC's official centennial history, and The Olympic Series (1998).

 Binns also launched, and ran for 10 years, the Olympic Television Archive Bureau.
 An organisation that was instrumental in retrieving and restoring all the official films of the Olympic Games right back to the 1936 Berlin Games.

+Binns served as a producer on the 2024 production "Daley: Olympic Superstar" for the BBC - a documentary film which chronicles the life of Daley Thompson including his legendary sporting achievements, but, for the first time, also reveals the personal struggles he faced to rise from the humblest of beginnings to become the ultimate Olympian.

 Away from the Olympics, Binns also produced the official biographical documentary of Tiger Woods, Tiger (2003), the official history of the Wimbledon Championships Wimbledon (2001) and FIFA's official history of football, The People's Game (1989).

 Written work

 Historical fiction

 Binns has written 6 historical novels, four in the Making of England quartet, and two about the Great War.
 His first novel, Conquest – based on the events surrounding the Norman invasion of England in 1066 – was published by Penguin Books in 2011.
-It was soon followed by Crusade (released in April 2012), focusing on the Norman rule of England after 1066 and the first Christian Crusade to the Holy Land.
+It was soon followed by Crusade (released in April 2012), focusing on the Norman rule of England after 1066 and the First Crusade to the Holy Land.
 Next came Anarchy (released in June 2013), which tells the story of England's first civil war between Stephen and Matilda.
 The quartet was completed with his latest novel Lionheart (released in November 2013), about the adventures of Richard the Lionheart and the Third Crusade.
 His two Great War books are the Shadow of War about the catastrophic events of 1914 and its sequel the Darkness and the Thunder set in 1915.
-He has recently released a new book set in Belfast, during the Troubles.
-Its title is Betrayal and was published in February 2018.
+In February 2018, he released a book set in Belfast, during the Troubles, entitled Betrayal.